adoboscan21/Memory-Tools-Client-Node/README.md

 #### `collectionItemSetMany<T>(collName: string, items: T[]): Promise<string>`

 Stores multiple items.
-Assigns a UUID to the `_id` field of any item that lacks one.
+If `key` is omitted, a UUID is generated and assigned to the `_id` property of the `value` object.

 #### `collectionItemUpdate<T>(collName: string, key: string, patchValue: Partial<T>): Promise<string>`